Competition Details

 Semifinalists

 The top twelve competitors are invited to perform before an audience and our panel of world renowned judges.
-The judges will give each semifinalist written and oral comments after the competition.
+The judges are encouraged to give each semifinalist written and oral comments after the competition.

 Bach Award

-The semifinalist competitor judged to have given the best performance of a solo Bach selection is given the Bach Award on Friday, May 19, 2023.
+The semifinalist competitor judged to have given the best performance of a solo Bach selection is given the Bach Award.
 This award is a cash prize of $1,000.

 Finalists

-The top six finalist competitors will be announced.
+The top six finalist competitors will be announced following the semifinals performances.

-The winner of first place is awarded the Burdick-Thorne Gold Medal with a cash prize of $6,000 and a concerto performance with the Kalamazoo Symphony Orchestra (Julian Kuerti, Music Director) and/or the Grand Rapids Symphony (Marcelo Lehninger, Music Director), as well as a concerto performance with the Baltimore Chamber Orchestra (Markand Thakar, Music Director) in the subsequent season.
+The first place contestant is awarded the Gold Medal (sponsored by Kenneth Warren & Son) with a cash prize of $10,000 and a concerto performance with the Kalamazoo Symphony Orchestra (Julian Kuerti, Music Director), as well as a concerto performance with the Baltimore Chamber Orchestra (Robert Moody, Music Director) in the subsequent season.

-The winner of second place is awarded the Silver Medal with a cash prize of $5,000.
-The Silver Medalist award includes a return performance with the Western Michigan University Symphony Orchestra (Andrew Koehler, Music Director).
+The second place contestant is awarded the Silver Medal with a cash prize of $7,000.
+The Silver Medalist award includes a return performance with the Western Michigan University Symphony Orchestra (Bruce Uchimura, Music Director).
 Julius Stulberg was Professor of Violin at WMU and Conductor of the University Symphony Orchestra from 1945 to 1974.

-The winner of third place is awarded the Pinehurst Bronze Medal with a cash prize of $4,000.
+The third place contestant is awarded the Pinehurst Bronze Medal with a cash prize of $5,000.
 The Bronze Medalist is also awarded a performance with the Kalamazoo Junior Symphony Orchestra (Andrew Koehler, Music Director).
 Founded in 1939, the Kalamazoo Junior Symphony Orchestra is one of the oldest and finest youth symphony orchestras in the United States and has been accorded many national and international honors.
 It was directed by Julius Stulberg from 1941 through 1974.

 *The Gold, Silver and Bronze prizes money will be received in two payments; first half will be received immediately after the competition and the other half after the performance award concert.